krgamestudios/MERN-template/docs/setup-tutorial.md

+//TODO: move this to the wiki?

 # Setup Tutorial

-Last Updated February 15th 2020
+Last Updated February 15th 2021

 Hello!
 This is the tutorial for setting up the MERN-template.
 If you haven't already, I recommend you download the MERN-template from here: